-49 Article 10 of the Law No 1-81 of 8 April 1981 establishing a 200-mile Exclusive economic zone off Moroccan coasts provides that provisions of the Law No 1-58-227 of 21 July 1958 (Code regulating research and exploitation of fossil resources) are applicable for the exploration and exploitation of resources located on the sea-bed of the Economic Exclusive Zone or subsoil thereof.
+49 Article 10 of the Law No 1-81 of 8 April 1981 establishing a 200-mile Exclusive Economic Zone off Moroccan coasts states that provisions of the Law No 1-58-227 of 21 July 1958 (Code regulating research and exploitation of fossil resources) are applicable for the exploration and exploitation of resources located on the sea-bed of the Exclusive Economic Zone or subsoil thereof.
 The outer limit of the continental shelf may be found in this piece of legislation.